KMCT-TV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-KMCT-TV shut down its analog signal, over UHF channel 39, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
-The station's digital signal remained on its pre-transition UHF channel 38.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 39.
+KMCT-TV shut down its analog signal, over UHF channel 39, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+The station's digital signal remained on its pre-transition UHF channel 38, using virtual channel 39.

 Prior broadcast facility uses

 The building and tower on Parkwood Drive in West Monroe used by KMCT-TV is the former facility of KLAA channel 14 (now Fox affiliate KARD-TV).
 KLAA signed on August 6, 1974, and moved to new facilities in 1983.
-Prior to KLAA, the facility was used by KYAY channel 39 from KYAY's sign-on August 9, 1967 until going off the air August 16, 1971.
+Prior to KLAA, the facility was used by KYAY channel 39 from KYAY's sign-on August 9, 1967, until going off the air August 16, 1971.